 July 2, 2018 - present

-Provides newborn care such as keeping the baby warm and comfortable, monitoring vital signs, keeps a record of the baby taking particular attention on the date and observes pidentification of the newborn.
+Provides newborn care such as keeping the baby warm and comfortable, monitoring vital signs, keeps a record of the baby taking particular attention on the date and observes proper identification of the newborn.

 Feed the babies through cup feed or OGT feeding (orogastric tube).